DariaTopal/APIForMobileCommunicationPlatform/README.md

-# service to expose API to retrieve information related with Mobile Communication Platform
+# Service to expose API to retrieve information related with Mobile Communication Platform